How Does LendingTree Get Paid?

 Backed by the Small Business Administration (SBA), the SBA loan program provides funds to help small business owners tackle a range of business expenses.
 While the SBA imposes certain guidelines, such as capped interest rates and terms, you must apply directly through an SBA-approved partner lender like a bank, credit union or online lender.

-An SBA down payment, also called an equity injection, is typically based on the loan type, your company’s cash flow and the collateral’s value.
-Here’s a breakdown of what you could expect to pay when getting an SBA loan.
+Lenders typically determine your SBA down payment, also called an equity injection, based on the loan type, the company’s age and cash flow and the value of any collateral you’re providing.
+Though down payment requirements can vary between lenders, here’s a breakdown of what you could expect to pay based on the minimums set by the SBA.

 SBA microloansUp to $50,000None